tokenzoo/tokenzoo.github.io/primitives.md

 ## Blind Signatures

 Blind Signatures are cryptographic signatures in which the message is blinded before being signed.
-In this way, it is possible for the signer to sign a mesage without knowing its content.
+In this way, it is possible for the signer to sign a message without knowing its content.
-At a later stage, i

 ### Blind RSA